Connecting Stochastic Optimal Control and Reinforcement Learning: Summary and conclusion

-We think that a combination of our model based gradient estimator with an actor critic design could be very interesting to explore to develop algorithms with a fast convergence.
-Another interesting research direction for us is the application of the importance sampling method to high dimensional problem like molecular dynamics.
-There is already related work which is also exploring these ideas see e.g.\cite{Lelievre2022}.
-But a stable application to real molecules is still lacking in the literature and would be a very interesting field of application.
-Another interesting research direction is the combination of model free and model based methods.
-As we have seen in the experiments which a higher metastability the learning with TD3 gets unstable at some point.
-So one could use TD3 to calculate a good stating point such that the metastability is reduced and then switch to a model based optimization since this seems to be much more stable.
-Similar ideas with pre-initialization have been proposed on \cite{RiberaQuerRichter2022} where the optimization procedure is combined with a version of metadynamics.
+We think that a combination of our model-based gradient estimator with an actor-critic design could be very interesting for the development of algorithms with fast convergence.
+Another research direction for us is the application of importance sampling to high-dimensional problems such as molecular dynamics.
+There is already related work exploring these ideas (see, e.g., \cite{Lelievre2022}).
+However, a stable application to real molecules is still lacking in the literature and would be a very helpful area of application.
+Another interesting line of research is the combination of model-free and model-based methods.
+As we have seen in the experiments with higher metastability learning with TD3 become unstable at a certain point.
+One could use TD3 to compute a good starting point so that the metastability is reduced and then switch to model-based optimization which seems to be much more stable.
+Similar ideas with pre-initialisation have been proposed in \cite{RiberaQuerRichter2022} where the optimization procedure is combined with an adapted version of the metadynamics algorithm.